ashwinireddy09/powerbi_dashboard/README.md

+# Crowdfunding kickstarter-business analyst(interactive dashboard creation using Power Bi)
+## Project Objective
+a crowdfunding platform like Kickstarter, the objective is to analyze campaign performance, user behavior, and funding trends to provide actionable insights.
+The goal is to support data-driven decisions that enhance user experience, improve platform features, and increase successful project outcomes.

+## Dataset used

 1. Convert the Date fields to Natural Time ( Currently the dates are in Epoch time Read the attached Artical for Reference on Epoch Time https://www.epochconverter.com/ )
 2. Build a Calendar Table using the Date Column Created Date ( Which has Dates from Minimum Dates and Maximum Dates)